 - Design and synthetic concepts of 3-D nanoporous composite superstructures for soft robotics, water treatment, and self-powered devices

 - Nanobiotechnology: optical biochemical sensing, nanocarriers for controlled molecule release, single-molecule detection, surface-enhanced-Raman scattering, single live cell stimulation, and biosignal release

-Our education goal is to train next-generation scientists and engineers, who are original thinkers and innovators with high-standard research ethics.
+Our education goal is to cultivate the next generation into original thinkers and innovators with high standards in both work quality and ethics.
 We are always on the lookout for talented and enthusiastic graduate and undergraduate students to join our research group.
 We also welcome visiting students and scholars.

 Contact Prof. Fan: